Jumpin Jerry

 S: No Jerry.

-J: or the time Pr Nick was preaching up the front of church and he had a big booger hanging off his mustache?
-And how it fell on his drink bottle and then...
+J: Oh, are you going to tell the story about when our teacher had a big booger hanging off his moustache?
+And how it fell on his drink bottle, and then...

 J: Oh, doesn’t sound very interesting then.
 Who's the story about?